 Burden of Chronic Disease

-Chronic disease – such as heart disease, stroke, cancer and diabetes – are among the most common, costly and preventable of all health problems.
+Chronic diseases – such as heart disease, stroke, cancer and diabetes – are among the most common, costly and preventable of all health problems.
 Leading a healthy lifestyle (avoiding tobacco use, being physically active, and eating well) greatly reduces a person’s risk for developing chronic disease.
 Access to high-quality and affordable prevention measures are essential steps in saving lives, reducing disability and lowering costs for medical care (CDC, 2008).

 Chronic Disease Pathway Goal